Crossarch77/XOTraining/README.md

 # XOTraining
-First Trial Project on C#
+First Individual Project on C#

-Attempting to write this project was offered to me by the Udemy course "Complete C# Masterclass" by Denis Panjuta.
+Writing this project was offered to me during the Udemy course "Complete C# Masterclass" by Denis Panjuta.
-I tried to write the code of the app replicating X/O game in the console without using any source code from the internet.
+I tried to write the code of the app replicating X/O game in the console without using any source code from the Internet.